 The Department of Energy released an initial furnace standard July 10, 2015 that would require a 92% efficient furnace, which is an increase from the current standard of 80% efficient furnace.
 A noncondensing furnace has AFUE values up to 80 and a condensing furnace will achieve AFUE (Annual Fuel Utilization Efficiency) values above 90.
 This achieved by adding a second heat exchanger.
 It was noted in the analysis that in some older homes in the northeast and in Los Angeles customers may pay more for the increased standard that what it would save due to installation difficulties.
 It was noted in the analysis that some customers living in older homes may pay more for the increased standard that what it would save due to installation difficulties.

 NRDC, AGA, ACEEE, ASAP, and others worked on a developing a compromise 2-tier, capacity-based standard, but did not complete negotiations before comment letters were due in July.
 AGA and others encouraged DOE to revise their analysis to include a capacity based, 2 tier standard.
 Such a standard would allow noncondensing furnaces up to a certain capacity (Btu input), and require condensing furnaces for larger capacity units.
 The theory is that when a large capacity furnace is installed the annual energy use will be higher.
 Savings are a percentage of the usage so higher usage will yield more savings which can offset incremental costs thereby increasing lifecycle cost-effectiveness.
 DOE released additional information on September 14, 2015, which included analysis of the impact of a compromise that was proposed by the advocates and industry.
 In the analysis of the 2-tier standard capacity cutoffs of 45, 55 and 65 kBtuH considered.
 PG&E’s Codes and Standards program is supportive of this compromise urges a cutoff at the lower end of the range.
-We believe it is cost effective and in the best interest of our customers. comment letter were due in July.
+We believe it is cost effective and in the best interest of our customers.

 The Codes & Standards team draft comment letter will support the DOE’s compromise position and advocate for a 50 kBtuH cutoff capacity.
 This cutoff level allows noncondensing 80 AFUE furnaces with adequate heating capacity and air conditioning airflow to serve the comfort conditioning needs of our customers with furnaces under 50 kBtuH.
 Furnaces over this size will be required to meet a 95% standard AFUE.